mehrankamal/swfs-test-submission/readme.md

 ## Approach:

 I follow a TDD approach to implement the specification defined in the given class following a layered approach.
+I have also used the `BigDecimal` implementation of Java instead of the primitive `double` to make the calculations stable and less prone to rounding errors.

 ## Architecture: